edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 });
 ```

-Each Edge Function is stored in a separate file and assigned to a specific route in your `routes.js` file.
-An Edge Function file must export the following entry point:
+Each edge function is stored in a separate file and assigned to a specific route in your `routes.js` file.
+An edge function file must export the following entry point:

 ```js
 export async function handleHttpRequest(request, context) {